MSc Urban Regeneration and Development / Course details

 - Benefit from small-group teaching, close staff-student relationships, and guided one-to-one supervision.

-- Develop practical skills in project studios with drawing facilities, model-making workshops, and specialist design and spatial analysis software.
+- Develop practical skills in project studios with drawing facilities, and take advantage of model-making workshops, and specialist design and spatial analysis software.

-- Have the flexibility to mix discipline units or specialise, and choose from a range of optional course units.
+- Have the flexibility to mix discipline units or specialise and choose from a range of optional course units.

-- Study in Manchester, a city where planning has been taught for more than 50 years, and urban development and environmental impacts are on your doorstep.
+- Study in Manchester, a city where planning has been taught for more than 50 years, and where a range of urban development and environmental challenges and solutions are evident across the city and its surrounding region.

 Teaching and learning